-The quicker the consumer returns control to the event channel the higher the rate of events the channel can supply.
+The quicker the consumer returns control to the event channel, the higher the rate of events the channel can supply.

-Not Overloading any Individual OrbixEvents Server
+Not overloading any individual OrbixEvents server

-The optimal number of consumers depends on different issues including the event size, speed of the server host, speed of the consumer etc. and is best calculated by trial and error.
-For further technical assistance in using this product, contact support@iona.com.
-37
+The optimal number of consumers depends on different issues including the event size, speed of the server host, speed of the consumer, and so on, and is best calculated by trial and error.